-In order to strengthen the national capacities of electric power generation and to reduce disturbances linked to the natural gas deficit, the Government granted its approval for the implementation of the Côte d'Ivoire Liquefied Natural Gas Supply Project (Projet d'Approvisionnement de la Côte d'Ivoire en Gaz Naturel Liquéfié - PACI-GNL) during the Council of Ministers on 10 February 2016.
 Côte d'Ivoire also intends to participate in regional projects such as the construction of gas pipelines.
 PETROCI could also consider the acquisition of oil assets outside Côte d'Ivoire.
 Exploration of natural gas resources is carried out as part of the overall hydrocarbon exploration in the Ivorian sedimentary basin.

 The Ivorian Refining Company (Société Ivoirienne de Raffinage ("SIR")) imports crude oil, mostly from Nigeria, and processes it to meet domestic demand in oil products and to export oil products to WAEMU countries.
+In 2019, the SIR imported 4,017,352.33 tons of crude oil, representing a total production of 4,089,752.89 tons.

 PETROCI, a state-owned company, was created in 1975 to oversee the country's oil development following its independence in 1960.
 PETROCI is involved, through private partnerships with foreign oil companies, in exploring and extracting oil and natural gas reserves.
 PETROCI is entitled to a 10% participation right in these partnerships.
 Hydrocarbon research and extraction, as well as all PETROCI activities, are governed by the 1996 Petroleum Code, which was revised by Decree No. 2012-369 on 18 April 2012.
 Difficulties still persist, however, despite efforts to improve hydrocarbon production and distribution channels for oil products.
 In order to increase oil production, private investments in oil research and exploitation are needed.
-Reforms of the Petroleum Code take into account good governance, environmental sustainability and the application of Extractive Industries Transparency Initiative (EITI), adopted by the Government in April 2012.
+Reforms of the Petroleum Code take into account good governance, environmental sustainability and the application of the EITI, adopted by the Government in April 2012.
 In May 2017, the Government agreed to the sale of PETROCI's GPL distribution activities and assets to private investors, in order to allow the company to refocus its resources on its main activities, namely the development of Ivorian oil and gas potential and the import and storage of hydrocarbons.
 PETROCI has definitively sold its service stations business to Puma Energy, following the authorisation granted by the Government on 28 February 2018.